Data-driven equation for drug-membrane permeability across drugs and membranes: Conclusions

 The separation of the ISDM in asymptotic regimes allows us to build drug--permeability models across membranes with limited information only.
 Using only the potential of mean force of neutral solutes, we infer the change in permeability for membranes with lipids of varying tail length and level of unsaturation.
-We report a change in permeability coefficient depending on the membrane's ability to form a liquid-disordered domain, linking to the entropic character of the lipid-tail fluctuations.
-The results are in excellent agreement with recent atomistic simulations and EPR experiments, and further extend to large subsets of chemical space.
+We observe a surprising change in permeability coefficient: lipid-tail unsaturation contributes stepwise rather than proportionally.
+Our findings are in line with recent atomistic simulations and electron paramagnetic resonance spectroscopy experiments, highlighting the distinction between lipids primarily involved in liquid-disordered (Ld) and liquid-ordered (Lo) domains.
 The approach offers a data-driven, interpretable analysis of drug--membrane passive permeability across both drugs and membranes.